Colleen Ferguson

-Colleen Ferguson is an American educator who has served as the first lady of Washington since 2025 as the wife of Governor Bob Ferguson.
+Colleen Ferguson is an American educator serving as the first lady of Washington since 2025 as the wife of Governor Bob Ferguson.

 Early life and education

 Ferguson grew up in Oregon and attended the University of Puget Sound, where she earned a degree in international relations and foreign languages.
 As part of her undergraduate studies, she spent a semester at the University of Alicante in Spain.

 After graduation, Ferguson taught English in Japan before returning to the United States to pursue graduate studies.
 She earned a Master of Education at the University of Washington.

 Career

 Ferguson has worked in international education for more than 20 years.
 Her career has included teaching intercultural communication, developing and managing study abroad and teaching abroad programs, establishing international college partnerships, and advising students.
 She has also administered federal grants aimed at internationalizing campus curricula and has traveled abroad to meet with prospective students and their families.